Here's where you can get tested for COVID-19 in Ottawa and eastern Ontario today

 Rockland COVID-19 Assessment Centre – 2241 Chamberland St., Rockland

-Fill this COVID assessment centre intake form and a nurse will call you for an appointment.
+- Fill in this COVID assessment centre intake form and a nurse will call you for an appointment.

 Smiths Falls by appointment only